Qbizinc/qbiz-wiki/training/qram/nibbles/definition_of_hms.md

   - Moving partitions on HMS to adjust `# of partitions in a table`
   - Relocating the files on the HDFS NameNode to make partition locations work (every file in a partition must be in a subdirectory tree of the partition location)
 - Both the HMS and the HDFS NameNode are single-instance by design.

-Because the Hive Metastore is the only metadata store for query engines which use it, querying it to get the HDFS paths to use for a query always has to be at the partition level.
-For tables with many partitions (FAANG-scale may be hundreds of thousands of partitions per table), PostgreSQL falls down.
-The real issue is that any query engine that uses **WHERE-clause-predicate-pushdown-into-FROM-clause** cannot send the Hive Metastore a query that filters on those **FROM-clause-predicates** because the query engine cannot know ahead of time what the location property may contain or even the order of the predicates for the directory structure.
-Therefore, a SQL query that the query engine knows ahead of time will hit only one partition still has to get all of the partitions for the corresponding table from HMS.

-## Other Query Engines
-- Presto
-- Impala
-- Spark (though Databricks now encourages Delta Lake)

 # References
 - [Hive Design](https://cwiki.apache.org/confluence/display/hive/design)